Quick reference¶

 3. Or run from Python:

-from bldfm import load_config, run_bldfm_single, plot_footprint_field
+from bldfm import load_config, run_bldfm_single

 config = load_config("my_config.yaml")